cskrov/nav-dev-sessions-extension/README.md

 Moving is especially problematic because `dev` will set a new session cookie for `*.dev.nav.no`, and invalidate the session cookie for `localhost` the next time you interact with `dev`.

-This extension automatically copyies the session cookies from `dev` to `localhost`.
-Because it copies instead of moves, you can and should have both `dev` and `localhost` open at the same time.
+This extension automatically adds the session cookies from `dev` to all requests to `localhost`.
+You can and should have both `dev` and `localhost` open at the same time.

 ## How to use this extension?